brown9804/ML_Introduction/_docs/ref/[notes]_ML_Models.md

 > consider removing outliers and possibly misclassified instances from your training data.
 >
 > `Gaussian Distribution`: Logistic regression is a linear algorithm (with a non-linear transform
 > on output).
-It does assume a linear relationship between the input variables with the output.
+It does assume a `linear relationship between the input variables with the output`.
 > Data transforms of your input variables that better expose this linear relationship can result
 > in a more accurate model.
 For example, you can use log, root, Box-Cox and other univariate
 > transforms to better expose this relationship.